Amarillo, Texas: Arts and culture

 Globe-News Center for the Performing Arts, opened in 2006, houses the Amarillo Opera, Amarillo Symphony, and Lone Star Ballet concerts.
 The facility, located just across the Amarillo Civic Center, features a 1,300-seat auditorium.
-The Globe-News Center was built in hope by city officials and others that it will revitalize the downtown area.
+The Globe-News Center was built in hope by city officials and others that it would revitalize the downtown area.
 The nonprofit community theater group, Amarillo Little Theatre, has its season run from September to May.
 The theater group's two facilities, the Mainstage and the Adventure Space, are located west of Amarillo's downtown.
 The Pioneer Amphitheater, located in nearby Palo Duro Canyon, is the setting for the outdoor musical drama Texas, which plays nightly during the summer.
 The musical depicts a story about the history of Texas Panhandle settlers throughout the years.
 In 2002, the producers changed its name to Texas Legacies after retiring the previous script that was used for 37 years for a more historically accurate one, but attendance declined over the next four seasons, so it was decided to revert to the original Paul Green script in 2006.

 The Amarillo Public Library is affiliated with the Harrington Library Consortium.
-The consortium consist of public, college, and school libraries located in the Texas Panhandle that share resources and cooperate with one another.
-Other members include the Amarillo's public schools, Amarillo College, Canyon Area Library, Lovett Memorial Library in Pampa, Texas, and Hutchinson County Library in Borger, Texas.
+The consortium consists of public, college, and school libraries located in the Texas Panhandle that share resources and cooperate with one another.
+Other members include Amarillo's public schools, Amarillo College, Canyon Area Library, Lovett Memorial Library in Pampa, Texas, and Hutchinson County Library in Borger, Texas.
 The Amarillo Public Library's main branch is located in downtown and operates four neighborhood branches.

 Wonderland Amusement Park is located in northern Amarillo at Thompson Park, named for Ernest Thompson.
 The park also houses the Amarillo zoo and offers picnicking.

 Amarillo residents are known as Amarilloans.
-Notable Amarilloans include actress Ann Doran (1911–2000), old-style journalist Bascom N. Timmons, the Dory Funk wrestling family, former UFC Champions Heath Herring and Evan Tanner, astronaut Rick Husband, professional golfer Ryan Palmer, rockabilly pioneer Buddy Knox, actress Carolyn Jones, actress and dancer Cyd Charisse, actor and poet Harry Northup, State Senator Max Sherman, Republican state chairman Tom Mechler, politicians Beau Boulter and John Marvin Jones, businessman T. Boone Pickens, Jr., singer-songwriter J. D. Souther, gambler Thomas "Amarillo Slim" Preston, soldier and interior decorator Clyde Kenneth Harris, and music artist and composer Terry Stafford ("Amarillo by Morning"; "Suspicion").
+Notable Amarilloans include actress Ann Doran (1911–2000), journalist Bascom N. Timmons, the Dory Funk wrestling family, former UFC Champions Heath Herring and Evan Tanner, astronaut Rick Husband, professional golfer Ryan Palmer, rockabilly pioneer Buddy Knox, actress Carolyn Jones, actress and dancer Cyd Charisse, actor and poet Harry Northup, State Senator Max Sherman, Republican state chairman Tom Mechler, politicians Beau Boulter and John Marvin Jones, businessman T. Boone Pickens, Jr., singer-songwriter JD Souther, gambler Thomas "Amarillo Slim" Preston, soldier and interior decorator Clyde Kenneth Harris, and music artist and composer Terry Stafford ("Amarillo by Morning"; "Suspicion").
 Singer Lacey Brown of Amarillo advanced to the top 24 in season 8 on the hit show American Idol.
 She returned to the show again in season 9 and advanced to the top 12 but was eliminated from the program on March 17, 2010.
 Former residents Evander "Ziggy" Hood and Montrel Meander are in the National Football League.